The liquidity crisis has increased the need for creative procedures to avoid sudden death bankruptcy in order to salvage existing value.

 Both a désastre and a creditors' winding up result in the closure of the business and realisation of all assets, by the Viscount in the case of a désastre, or a liquidator in the case of a winding up.
 A désastre can be sought by the company as debtor or by a creditor.
-A creditors' winding up can be initiated by two-thirds or more of a Jersey company's shareholders (but not creditors or by the board).
-A further alternative is a court winding up.
+A creditors' winding up can be initiated by two-thirds or more of a Jersey company's shareholders (but not by creditors or by the board) or by the court.

-Where court orders are needed by a creditor or a company, it is important to seek advice and to follow the proper procedures and practices to ensure the most efficient and cost effective action is taken.
-Insolvency Practitioners appointed under Jersey law will need to be appointed pursuant to Jersey statute or the Royal Court.
-Insolvency Practitioners appointed under foreign law do not by virtue of that appointment necessarily have any status or power to act in Jersey.
-Their appointment will usually need to be recognised by a Jersey court order and their powers confirmed by the Jersey Court subject to any limitations the Court may impose.
-In particular and importantly, the EU Insolvency Regulation does not apply in Jersey.
-In certain circumstances the Jersey Court may have regard to the UNCITRAL Model Law on Insolvency when considering requests for recognition and assistance.
+Where court orders are needed by a creditor or a company, it is important to seek advice and to follow the proper procedures and practices to ensure that the most efficient and cost effective action is taken.
+Insolvency practitioners appointed under Jersey law will need to be appointed pursuant to Jersey statute or by the Royal Court.
+Insolvency practitioners appointed under foreign law do not by virtue of such an appointment necessarily have any status or power to act in Jersey.
+Their appointment will usually need to be recognised by a Jersey court order and their powers confirmed by the Jersey court, subject to any limitations which the court may impose.
+In particular and importantly, the EU Regulation on insolvency proceedings does not apply in Jersey.
+In certain circumstances, the Jersey court may have regard to the UNCITRAL Model Law on Insolvency when considering requests for recognition and assistance.

-Directors may, at personal risk, have a duty to apply for a désastre or recommend a creditors' winding up.
-Alternatively they may consider seeking an order for a court winding up on just and equitable grounds on such terms as the court thinks fit.
-This latter process may enable a business to continue on a limited basis or generally provide time for an orderly trade out.
-Nevertheless whilst all or part of the business may be sold for value, it will still end in the dissolution of the company itself at some stage.
+Directors may, at personal risk, have a duty to apply for a désastre or to recommend a creditors' winding up.
+Alternatively, they may consider seeking an order for a court winding up on just and equitable grounds on such terms as the court thinks fit.
+This latter process may enable a business to continue on a limited basis, or generally provide time for an orderly trade out.
+Nevertheless, whilst all or part of the business may be sold for value, it will still end in the dissolution of the company itself at some stage.

-Where there are a small number of creditors, it may be possible to seek a stay of hostile actions or otherwise seek a mutually agreed rescheduling with all creditors.
+- Where there is a small number of creditors, it may be possible to seek a stay of hostile actions or otherwise seek a mutually agreed rescheduling with all creditors.

-It may be appropriate to seek an order for assistance from courts in other jurisdictions.
-For instance, provided certain conditions are satisfied, it may be preferable for the company's business to be subject to a UK administration or CVA.
+- It may be appropriate to seek an order for assistance from courts in other jurisdictions.
+For instance, provided certain conditions are satisfied, it may be preferable for the company's business to be subject to a UK administration or CVA (company voluntary arrangement).